serverless-dns/serverless-dns/README.md

 #### A note about runtimes

-Workers and Deno Deploy are ephemeral runtimes

-Deno Deploy and Deno (the runtime) do not expose the same API surface (for example, Deno Deploy only supports HTTP/S server-listeners, whereas Deno suports raw TCP/UDP/TLS in addition to plain HTTP and HTTP/S).
+Deno Deploy and Deno (the runtime) do not expose the same API surface (for example, Deno Deploy only supports HTTP/S server-listeners; whereas, Deno suports raw TCP/UDP/TLS in addition to plain HTTP and HTTP/S).

 Except on Node, `serverless-dns` uses DoH upstreams defined by env vars, `CF_DNS_RESOLVER_URL` / `CF_DNS_RESOLVER_URL_2`.
 On Node, the default DNS upstream is `1.1.1.2` ([ref](https://github.com/serverless-dns/serverless-dns/blob/15f628460/src/commons/dnsutil.js#L28)).